loopandlearn/news/docs/edition/2024-12-23.md

 Please see our [Version Updates page](https://www.loopandlearn.org/version-updates/#ios-updates){:target="_blank"} for reference.

+## *Dexcom* G7 Geofencing Update

+Geofencing Update: Advocacy at Work

+Over the past 2 years, we’ve helped numerous stressed Loopers fix this issue mid-vacation so they could keep their CGM working.
+It was a long haul and a lot of work by our team and others.
+Here’s great news...

+With the new Dexcom G7 app (v2.6.0), you can reconnect anywhere!

+Please note that your initial setup of the Dexcom G7 app must be done in your home country.
+The first time you start the app, it verifies that the country you are in matches the country of residence in your account.
+This ensures you receive the resources and features approved for use in your location.

+Thanks to those who raised their voices, including [Stacy Simms of Diabetes Connections](https://www.youtube.com/watch?v=JQd2zpd3gaY){:target="_blank"}, who joined our efforts to keep G7 usable for international travelers.
+Perseverance paid off!

+## *Dexcom* G7 Pairing Help

+Trouble pairing your G7 sensor?
+Here’s a helpful tip:

+* When the sensor is inserted, it goes past a magnet that turns on the sensor
+* If your sensor doesn't activate automatically, you can run a magnet over it to activate a switch that, when turned off conserves battery.
+* The applicator contains magnets or you can use any common one you have on hand.

+## What is Goosenecking

+More information about the *Dexcom* G7 sensor.
+Thanks to [Carb Counting Mama](https://carbcountingmama.ca/){:target="_blank"} who posted this information on her [Facebook page](https://www.facebook.com/carbcountingmama/posts/pfbid02fz8Wwm6yfSj4q6bN4NXuwVnQkFN2z2QCwpetCAKPY1QgukptAMsnpuanm51rpe65l){:target="_blank"}.
+You can see a [photo on Reddit](https://www.reddit.com/r/dexcom/comments/11p51kh/g7_insertion_failure/?rdt=40835){:target="_blank"} if you don't use Facebook.

+"Goosenecking"

+This is a term specific to the *Dexcom* G7 sensor.
+Upon insertion, sometimes the filament wire will not insert properly and will be poking out of the small hole on the back of the sensor.
+Hopefully, this never happens to you, but if it does, know that you didn't do anything to cause it to happen.
+Report it to *Dexcom* to get a replacement.

 ## End of Year Checklist

 Many of us have a little “breathing room” during the last week of the year.
 Here’s a great way to still be productive during that time-